ZhengdaoZhang/my-study/english/README.md

 A: Oh, i think saw her.
 What does she do on the team?
 T: She's a UX/UI designer.
 She's really creative.
 A: That's interesting.
 Thanks for the description, Tom.
 I'll make sure to say hi when I run into her.

+### Dialogue 2: Looking for Tom

+D: Hi here.
+I have a package for Tom.
+Do you know him?
+S: Yes, i do.
+He's part of design team.
+But he's not at his desk now.
+Can I help you with something?
+D: That's alright.
+I need to confirm it's him before i leave this package.
+Can you describe him for me?
+S: Sure, Tom is tall guy with a friendly smile.
+He's got long dark hair and does not wear glasses.
+You can't miss his goatee.
+He also likes wearing a scarf or something.
+Does that help?
+D: Absolutely!
+Thanks for the description.
+I'll try to find him around here.